tenacityteam/tenacity/CONTRIBUTING.md

-The following rules continue to support hosting our code on multiple platforms, such as both GitHub and Codeberg, without being unnecessarily locked in to GitHub.
+The following rules continue to support hosting our code on multiple platforms, such as both GitHub and Codeberg, without being unnecessarily locked in to any single platform.
 Moreover, they are also necessary for complying to the GPL license, ensuring our independence and just giving credit where it is due.

 Our stance on these rules is not very strict.
 Worst case scenario, we may correct the commit messages for you and inform you about what we had to correct